Optimize Your Morning Routine for Better Health

-Today’s fast-paced world and instant access to just about any kind of information on the internet has left many of us struggling to prize ourselves away from technology.
+Today’s fast-paced world and instant access to almost any kind of information on the Internet have left many of us struggling to distance ourselves from technology.

-This continual information and reliance on technology means that our energy is scattered, and we are re-wiring our brains for quick dopamine fixes and lack of motivation.
-Essentially, we are altering our dopamine rewards response1 and potentially changing the grey matter in our brains2.
+This continual information and reliance on technology scatter our energy, and we are rewiring our brains for quick dopamine fixes and lack of motivation.
+Essentially, we are altering our dopamine reward response1 and potentially changing the grey matter in our brains2.

-If we are continually seeking knowledge outside of ourselves to understand our own lives better, we end up diluting our essence or energy and end up with very little for ourselves.
-This can commonly lead to a lack of motivation, reduced concentration and overwhelm.
+If we continually seek knowledge outside ourselves to better understand our lives, we dilute our essence or energy and have little for ourselves.
+This can commonly lead to a lack of motivation, reduced concentration, and overwhelm.

 The way we begin our day dictates, in some way, how our day will continue.